GitJenCerio/glammednailsbyjhen/CI_CD_SETUP.md

 # CI/CD Setup Guide

-This guide explains how to set up Continuous Integration and Continuous Deployment (CI/CD) for your Glammed Nails by Jhen website.
+This guide explains how to set up Continuous Integration and Continuous Deployment (CI/CD) for your glammednailsbyjhen website.

 ## 🎯 Overview